-If a licensed vehicle fails a vehicle inspection due to defects which warrant the licence being suspended with immediate effect, the vehicle identification plates and window stickers must be immediately removed from the vehicle and returned to the Licensing Office within 1 working day of the vehicle inspection.
+If a licensed vehicle fails a vehicle inspection at Waterfall Lane due to defects which warrant the licence being suspended with immediate effect, the vehicle identification plates and window stickers must be immediately removed from the vehicle and returned to the Licensing Office before the vehicle leaves the testing station.

-Likewise, if a licensed vehicle is inspected by an authorised officer and that officer deems the vehicle to have serious defects which warrant an immediate suspension of the licence.
+Likewise if a licensed vehicle is inspected by an authorised officer and that officer deems the vehicle to have serious defects which warrant an immediate suspension of the licence.
 The vehicle identification plates and window stickers must be immediately removed from the vehicle and handed to the authorised officer.

-3.6 BUYING A VEHICLE
+3.6 Buying a Vehicle